TOA is the only organization that focuses 100 percent of its advocacy efforts on issues that affect Texas orthopaedic surgeons and their patients.

 Click here to view TOA’s primer on the musculoskeletal issues that affect Texas patients

-Learn more about the public policy issues in Austin and Washington that affect Texas orthopaedic surgeons and their patients.
+Learn more about the public policy issues in Austin and Washington that affect Texas orthopaedic surgeons and their patients by viewing TOA’s e-mail updates (for members only).

 Click here to learn more about opioids and other prescription drug issues that affect musculoskeletal care.